 Green Bean Bundles Recipe

-- Gather 6 – 10 green beans into 6 bundles and wrap with 1 piece of bacon.
-Secure bacon with toothpick.
+- Gather 6–10 green beans into a bundle and wrap with 1 piece of bacon.
+Secure bacon with a toothpick.
+Repeat to make 6 bundles.